-God has had just about enough of the human's attitude so he will destroy the planet very soon.
-It is up to a struggling inventor and a bank teller, both with very amateur criminal minds, to save the world...Written by
+God has had just about enough of mankind's attitude, so He decides that He needs to destroy the planet in the immediate future--unless two particular humans, a struggling inventor and a bank teller, both with quite amateur criminal minds, can save the world.Written by

 Steve Richer <firstname.lastname@example.org>

 One of Zack's inventions was edible sunglasses.
 See more »

 As Zack leaves the bank, his mustache is almost all the way off.
 When he runs down the street, his mustache is completely back on his face, with no time to have fixed it.
 See more »